ollama/ollama/docs/modelfile.md

 ### ADAPTER

 The `ADAPTER` instruction specifies the LoRA adapter to apply to the base model.
-The value of this instruction should be an absolute path or a path relative to the Modelfile and the file must be in a GGML file format.
+The value of this instruction should be an absolute path or a path relative to the Modelfile and the file must be in a GGUF file format.
 The adapter should be tuned from the base model otherwise the behaviour is undefined.

 ```modelfile
 ADAPTER ./ollama-lora.bin